SimpleSoftwareIO/simple-sqs-extended-client/readme.md

 3. Then, add the following default queue settings to your `queue.php` file.

-> Laravel Vapor uses must leave the connection name set to `sqs`.
+> Laravel Vapor users must set the connection name set to `sqs`.
 The `sqs` connection is looked for within Vapor Core and this library will not work as expected if you use a different connection name.

 ```
   /*